 Table of Contents:

 Welcome one and all the Grand Exchange of RuneScape!
 Located to the west of Varrock Palace, the Grand Exchange (also called GE) is a way for players, F2p and P2p alike, to trade their wares in a safe and fair environment.
 Having to go to over-populated worlds, like world 2, is now a thing of the past.
 The GE makes it easy for users to submit their items for a predetermined price, set by Jagex, in any world and any user looking to buy the items submitted can then buy without the hassle of being scammed.
-The Grand Exchange received a graphical update on August 9, 2011 giving it a brand new image and design, including a musician for restoring one’s energy.

 Before you can start all of your trading with the Grand Exchange you must first go through a tutorial to see how everything works.
 You can take this tutorial by speaking to either the Grand Exchange Tutor or Brugsen Bursen, both of whom are by to the south entrance of the Grand exchange.
 We shall go over how to use the GE later in this guide.